Service Dogs Trained At The Doghouse

 Training is a big part of creating a Service Dog, but natural traits make some dogs a better candidate for the job.
 Dogs that are organically more attentive to sounds, more people-oriented dogs, biddable dogs, balanced tempered, confident, and non-reactive dogs.
 One of the most important traits a Hearing Dog can possess is being highly intuitive.
 They will need to make decisions on their own without help or cues from their owner.

 Remember that many dogs can make a great pet or companions, just not Service Dogs.
-Dogs that are timid of strangers, reactive towards other dogs/people, afraid of loud noises, and have aggressive tendencies are not good candidates.
+Dogs that are timid of strangers, reactive towards other dogs/people, afraid of loud noises, and display aggression are not good candidates.
 Evaluating your dog’s temperament by a trainer is critical to determine their success as a Service Animal.
-If your dog does not qualify, there are many other possibilities in dog sports that a trainer can help guide you.
+If your dog does not qualify, dog sports have many other possibilities that a trainer can help guide you.

 Here are some examples of environmental training with a Service Dog:

-When we evaluate dogs for Mobility Assistance, we look for the same characteristics as above but also want a dog with a sturdy build.
+When we evaluate dogs for Mobility Assistance, we look for the same characteristics as above and want a dog with a sturdy build.
 These dogs often “brace” for their owners to help balance or pull them up.
-Dogs with a genetic tracing of OFA Certified hips/elbows from their parents and grandparents are the best matches.
+The best matches are dogs with a genetic tracing of OFA Certified hips/elbows from their parents and grandparents.

 Service Dogs need to be in tune with their owner’s needs and do constant check-ins to ensure their owner hasn’t fallen over or is having a dizzy spell.
 Having a natural retrieve drive is another desired trait for Balance Assistance Dogs.
 These dogs retrieve dropped items for their owners.